python/mypy/docs/source/basics.rst

 If there is both a ``.py`` and a ``.pyi`` file for a module, the ``.pyi`` file takes precedence.
-This way you can easily add annotations for a module even if you don't want to modify the module.
-This can be useful, for example, if you use 3rd party open source code or legacy code that you don't want to modify.
+This way you can easily add annotations for a module even if you don't want to modify the source code.
+This can be useful, for example, if you use 3rd party open source libraries in your program.
+You can also override the stubs mypy uses for standard libary modules, in case you need to make local modifications.

 That's it!
 Now you can access the module in mypy programs and type check code that uses the library.
 If you write a stub for a library module,